QuLogic/scipy2020-mpl-update/README.md

 * NumPy
 * Matplotlib >= 3.3.0rc1
 * A git checkout of the `matplotlib` source code, to produce the timeline.
-* The title fonts, currently Carlito to match the Matplotlib logo.
+* The Carlito font.

 Optionally, you may also make available:

+* The font to match the Matplotlib logo, Calibri.
 * [`qpdf`](http://qpdf.sourceforge.net/), to linearize the final PDF.
 * Matplotlib built and installed from [this Pull Request](https://github.com/matplotlib/matplotlib/pull/17832), so that the